LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 3. Properly stopping a script
 -----------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-In the previous sections, several different ways to stop a script in Crappy have been presented.
-In this section, **you will learn about the best** **practices for stopping Crappy** and the right objects to use.

-First, why is it important to stop a script in a clean way ?
-Depending on what you do, you might want, or even need, to properly de-initialize stuff.
-For example, you certainly don't want a motor to keep running forever when a test stops !
-It should instead halt, regardless of the reason why the script ends.
-Another reason why scripts should be properly stopped is because otherwise it could lead to "zombie" processes running on your computer, and taking up memory and processor resources.
-This situation should of course be avoided.

-So, what should you *not* do to stop a script ?
-Obviously, you should **avoid** **any "aggressive" termination method, like abruptly closing the terminal** **where Crappy runs** or stopping Crappy from a Task Manager.
-Keep these extreme solutions for the (very unlikely) situations when Crappy would become totally unresponsive...
+The previous sections presented several ways to stop a Crappy script.
+A clean shutdown lets hardware integrations deinitialize their devices.
+For example, an Actuator can stop a motor regardless of why the test ended.
+It also prevents worker processes from remaining alive and consuming system resources.

+Do not abruptly close the terminal or terminate Crappy from a system process manager unless the application is unresponsive.
+These methods can prevent hardware and worker-process cleanup.

 Starting from version 2.0.0, hitting :kbd:`Control-c` to stop Crappy (i.e. raising :exc:`KeyboardInterrupt`) is also considered as an invalid behavior.
-**However**, unlike more aggressive methods, :kbd:`Control-c` is still handled internally and **should lead to a proper termination of the Blocks**.
+Unlike more aggressive methods, :kbd:`Control-c` is still handled internally and should lead to a proper termination of the Blocks.
 As it might lead to unexpected behavior, and to deter users from using it, we chose to have :kbd:`Control-c` raise an Exception once all the Blocks are correctly stopped.
 This behavior can be tuned, see the :ref:`7.
 Advanced control over the runtime <tutorials/more_complexity:7. advanced control over the runtime>` section of the tutorials.
-The take-home message about :kbd:`Control-c` is : **using :kbd:`Control-c` to stop a script is fine in most cases but it** **is preferable to do otherwise, so it will by default raise an error even if** **everything went fine** !
+The default behavior therefore raises an error after handling :kbd:`Control-c`, even when every Block stops correctly.

-Now that we know what are the forbidden and not recommended ways of stopping Crappy, let's review the 100% approved ones !
-As you should have noticed in the tutorials above, some objects in Crappy have the ability to stop a script once they are done.
-The most common one is the :ref:`Generator <crappy_docs/blocks:generator>`, that can stop a script once its :ref:`Generator Paths <crappy_docs/blocks:generator paths>` are exhausted.
+Use a lifecycle-aware stop mechanism during normal operation.
+Some Crappy objects stop a script when their work is complete.
+The most common one is the :ref:`Generator <crappy_docs/blocks:generator>`, which can stop a script once its :ref:`Generator Paths <crappy_docs/blocks:generator paths>` are exhausted.
 Same goes for the :ref:`File Reader <crappy_docs/cameras:file reader>` Camera object, that can stop a script once its images are exhausted.
 In addition to these two Blocks, two other ones are specifically